 Best Practices For Using Custom Fonts In Your App

 When using custom fonts in your React Native app, following some best practices is important to ensure a seamless and consistent user experience.
-Firstly, limit the fonts you use to avoid overwhelming your users with too many options.
+Firstly, limit your fonts to avoid overwhelming your users with too many options.

 Secondly, choose fonts that match your brand identity and complement your app’s design.
 Lastly, consistently use font sizes and weights throughout your app to maintain a cohesive look and feel.
 By following these best practices, you can enhance the visual appeal of your app and provide an enjoyable user experience.